zytric/raj/_posts/2020-07-14-stop-continue.md

 ---
+layout: post
 title: Stop - Continue
+category: health
+published: false
 tags: habbits, addication
 ---

 Can addictive activites be good for you?
 How do you know is something is good or bad for you?

-## 🥇 Activites that may be good for you.
-Should bring one or more of the following attributes.
+## 🥇 Good activities brings you
  * Meaning
- * physical-, mental-, or spiritual value
+ * Physical-, mental-, or spiritual value
- * A feedback loop
+ * A feedback loop which makes you improve
- * Opportunity, Money/Living
+ * Opportunity, Money, Living
  * Knowlegde and perspective

-## 🚨 Activities which include any of the following.
-You should consider stop doing.
+## 🚨 Bad activities
- * Consuming alcohol, coffine, drugs, nicotine, unhealthy foods (e.g. suger, saturated fat, processed food)
+ * Consuming alcohol, coffine, drugs, nicotine,
+ * Consuming unhealthy foods (e.g. suger, saturated fat, processed food)
  * Playing games
  * Watching videos
  * Reading static news